LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Policies
 ==================

-This section describes various RAJA policies for loop kernel execution, scans, sorts, reductions, atomics, etc. Each policy is a type that is passed to a RAJA template method or class to specialize its behavior.
-Typically, the policy indicates which programming model back-end to use and sometimes provides additional information about the execution pattern, such as number of CUDA threads per thread block, whether execution is synchronous or asynchronous, etc.
+This section describes RAJA policies for loop kernel execution, scans, sorts, reductions, atomics, etc. Each policy is a type that is passed to a RAJA template method or class to specialize its behavior.
+Typically, the policy indicates which programming model back-end to use and sometimes specifies additional information about the execution pattern, such as number of CUDA threads per thread block, whether execution is synchronous or asynchronous, etc.

-As RAJA functionality is expanded, new policies will be added and some may be redefined and to work in new ways.
+As RAJA functionality evolves, new policies will be added and some may be redefined and to work in new ways.

 .. note:: * All RAJA policies are in the namespace ``RAJA``.